Thaddeus S. C. Lowe: Chief Aeronaut

 On the evening of June 11, 1861, Lowe met President Lincoln and offered to perform a demonstration with the Enterprise and a telegraph set from a height some 500 ft above the White House.
 Lowe's telegraph message to the President during the June 16, 1861 demonstration read:

 I have the pleasure of sending you this first dispatch ever telegraphed from an aerial station...

-Lowe was competing for the position with three other prominent balloonists, John Wise, John LaMountain, and brothers Ezra Allen and James Allen.
+Lowe was competing for the position with four other prominent balloonists, John Wise, John LaMountain, and brothers Ezra Allen and James Allen.
 Wise and LaMountain were old critics of Lowe, but were not able to obtain the assignment so easily.

 Lowe's first outing was at the First Battle of Bull Run, with General Irvin McDowell and the Army of Northeastern Virginia.
 After a reconnaissance of Confederate positions, Lowe was returning to his own lines and shot at by Union pickets, who apparently did not recognize him or his balloon.
 This forced him to land behind enemy lines instead.
 Fortunately he was found by members of the 31st New York Volunteers before the enemy could discover him, but after landing, he had twisted his ankle and was not able to walk out with them.
 They returned to Fort Corcoran to report his position.
 Eventually his wife Leontine, disguised as an old hag, came to his rescue with a buckboard and canvas covers and was able to extract him and his equipment safely.

 Word of his exploits got back to the President, who ordered General Winfield Scott to see to Lowe's formation of a balloon corps, with Lowe as Chief Aeronaut.
 It was almost four months before Lowe received orders and provisions to construct four (eventually seven) balloons equipped with mobile hydrogen gas generators.
 At the same time he assembled a band of men whom he instructed in the methodology of military ballooning.
 The newly-formed Union Army Balloon Corps remained a civilian contract organization, never receiving military commissions, a dangerous position lest any one of the men be captured as spies and summarily executed.